Street Skating Lesson

 The adventure, exhilaration and fitness to be gained from joining one of London’s mass street skates or using skating for your transportation is unbeatable.
 Skatefresh has specialised in training and preparing skaters for the very real challenges awaiting you on London’s streets and pavements.
 The street skating lessons take you through all the necessary skills which safe and responsible street skating should include.

-The Skatefresh street skating lessons consist of 2 lessons on two separate days, usually on concurrent weekends.
+The Skatefresh street skating course consists of 2 lessons on two separate days, usually on concurrent weekends.
 You MUST attend both weeks in order to cover the whole syllabus and get some street practice.

 You will also learn the skills and confidence to skate solo in the city, able to safely navigate pavements, streets and every manhole cover, curbs, pedestrians, and crossing ‘bobbles’ in between.